Being a good conversationalist

 Lisa Richey, recognized as the leader for business etiquette training, is the founder of The American Academy of Etiquette.
 Her mission is to assist companies to train their staff in becoming more polished, to build confidence and incorporate professional conduct in the workplace.
 Lisa’s clients include Deloitte, E&Y, Northwestern Mutual and The Plaza in New York.

-Call LIsa Richey for more information 610-212-1862.
+Call Lisa Richey for more information 610-212-1862.